Excel VBA: Retrieving Outlook Address Book Values

 Create a New VBA Module

-A new module is needed to store the function code if one does not already exist in the workbook.
+Store the function in a standard VBA module.
+If the workbook does not already contain one, create a new module before pasting the code.
 If the code is added directly to a worksheet object, then it will not work properly.

-1. From the Visual Basic for Applications window, go to the Insert menu and select Module.
+2. In the Visual Basic for Applications window, go to Insert > Module.

 Option Explicit